anc5c07/anc5c07-site/_posts/2023-11-01-ria-thayer.md

 - an ANC meeting would not be a precondition for moving forward on the design, though it's the preferred method of discussing the matter because "the engineer designing this safety installation would prefer to vet questions/feedback during the meeting instead of a lot of email follow up"
 - since the subject intersections is on the 5B/5C boundary and wouldn't require a vote at this time, the appropriate venue for a presentation is the 5B06/5C07 Joint SMD meeting which typically occurs on fourth Wednesdays; we are deliberating on when we might have this meeting during (or after) the holidays
 - I did start writing out some immediate questions on the scope of this project; while I never received answers, I did find some exemplars of other HAWK signal Notices of Intent that answered most of them

+**On 12/20/2023,** we had an extensive discussion with DDOT on this matter in a public SMD meeting.

+**On 3/25/2024,** DDOT issued a Notice of Intent to install the HAWK signal.